WabweniBrian/nextjs-14-custom-authentication/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Create a `.env` file by copying the contents of `.env.example`.
+4. Run Prisma with `npx prisma generate` and `npx prisma db push`.
-4. Start the development server with `npm run dev`.
+5. Start the development server with `npm run dev`.
-5. Access the application at [http://localhost:3000](http://localhost:3000).
+6. Access the application at [http://localhost:3000](http://localhost:3000).

 ## Development